material-components/material-components-web/packages/mdc-menu/README.md

 #### MDCSimpleMenuFoundation.setAnchorCorner(Corner = Corner.TOP_START) => void

-Specifies the anchor corner to which top start (top left in ltr, top right in rtl) should align given there is enough space to show the menu.
+Specifies the anchor corner to which top start of the menu (top left in ltr, top right in rtl) should align given there is enough space to show the full menu.
+When menu display is constrained by viewport edge, TOP can be flipped to BOTTOM.
+Similarly START can flip to END.
+Specifying BOTTOM_START, TOP_END, and BOTTOM_END positions, indicates that the anchor cannot be covered by the menu.
+In such cases maximum height of the menu is enforced.

 #### MDCSimpleMenuFoundation.setAnchorMargin({top: number, right: number, bottom: number, left: number}) => void

 Specifies pixel margins that the menu should be offset from all four sides of an anchor.
-When menu overlaps an anchor (default anchor corner) and menu is taller than can would fit otherwise, margin is ignored and menu is not strictly aligned to an anchor corner.
+When menu overlaps an anchor (default anchor corner) and menu is taller than would fit (not extending beyond viewport edges), margin is ignored and menu allowed to display fully overlapping the anchor.
+In such cases menu is not strictly aligned to an anchor corner, also maximum height of the menu in such cases is constrained by the viewport height.

 ### The util API